AshtreeBV/metazoan-whitepaper/docs/tokenomics/sale-rounds.md

 Investors that bought one of the first four (4) packages will have the option to place their name or institution on the minor-investors page.

 The amount that each investor bought will be kept private.
 Nevertheless, total raised funds will be shown publicly.

+## Vesting Schedule

+[Tokenomics Allocation - Team, Investors, etc.] pToken cumulatively vest as 10% of Token supply.
+This means that at 10 million Token supply, a maximum of 1,000,000 pToken can be redeemed.
+At 100 million Token supply, it’s 10 million pToken redeemed.

+All pToken holders finish vesting anywhere from (soft cap/10%) to (actual raised/10%) token supply, so this is a long-term bet.
+There’s a lot of upside for holders, but it is dependent on the actual growth of the protocol.